 I’ve got to give a few mentions of other characters who really stood out for me: Vanessa Monteiro is fantastic as Baby Bear, and Morgan Coughlan, as the Mad Hatter, really stole the scene in all of the dance numbers that he was in.

 This review would not be complete without giving massive credit to a few of the people behind the scenes who brought this magical show to life.
 First, the costume designer, Sandy Goldsmith.
 I was blown away with the creativity that went into the costumes for this show.
 These costumes became reality due to the hard work of cutter Allison Hamilton and Wardrobe Supervisor Alison Foley.
 Also, the choreography really impressed.
 This was the work of Mary Hills, and I enjoyed each and every step that I saw on stage, particularly the Rat dancing/tap scene, which was phenomenal.
 I couldn’t help but notice the fine detail that went into the hair and makeup of the chorus members.
-Of course, Shrek was green, which looked great on stage, but I was really amazed by the makeup of the actors who were in the smaller roles, no doubt the hard work of a group of talented volunteer makeup artists behind the scenes.
+Of course, Shrek was green, which looked great on stage, but I was really amazed by the makeup of the actors who were in the smaller roles, no doubt the hard work of a group of talented volunteer makeup artists behind the scenes, led by the talented make-up director Kim Shields.
 These are the unsung heroes of theatre performances, and I think it’s important to acknowledge their skills and talents, which really make a show.

 If you get the opportunity, I would highly recommend, almost INSIST that you see this show.
 Tickets are going fast, and will certainly only start to go faster as word gets out about the incredible quality of this show.
 Tickets are available here and there are discounts available for children, seniors, and students.
 I sincerely hope that you get the opportunity to see this spectacular show, which runs through November 26th, 2017, at Centrepointe Theatres.